9ziggy9/Zigital/README.md

 ## About
 Zigital aims to do primitive digital logic simulation via vanilla JavaScript with HTML5 canvas.
 React is used as a UI to user settings and pallette selections.
-The POSTGRES db and backend api is implemented via Flask/SQLAlchemy.
+The postgreSQL db and backend api is implemented via Flask/SQLAlchemy.

 Zigital uses a finite state machine implementation to model the circuits in real time.
 Wire paths